Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 It belies the empowerment of the individual, the Do Or Die ethos of the indomitable human spirit that refuses to submit or be conquered.
 The profound reaffirmations ensconced in such songs as “I Am The Traveler“, “After The Storm Comes Peace“, or “Hard Summer Coming Down“, establish the truth that no matter what comes his way, our imagined protagonist will persevere.

 There is an undeniable spiritual element to many of these songs, something that has been true for all the output from 100 WATT VIPERS, past and present.
 The pair doesn’t seem or seek to downplay that reality.
-Just look at the album’s title (and instrumental title track, too), “Holy Water“.
+Just look at the album’s title (and the instrumental title track, too), “Holy Water“.
 Then there are other such blatant titles like “My Old Bible” or the backwoods Delta Blues-tinged “No Salvation In These Fields“, each repeatedly renounces self-condemnation, while guitar riffs resonate and piercing drums punch the atmosphere.

 The latter, “No Salvation In These Fields“, has quickly become one of my personal favorites from this recording.
 Its semi-stripped down contents really set a mood, its’ guitars, both acoustic and electrified, have a visceral effect upon the listener, or at least they do on me.
 But, that is pretty much true for all the aural offerings from 100 WATT VIPERS… don’t fight it.